 We’ve listed some of the best dog-friendly activities, places to eat and drink, as well as stay, in West Sussex.

-If a stroll around the gardens of a stately home sounds like your kind of heaven, the National Trust allows dogs in many of its grounds and surrounding walking routes, including Petworth’s 700-acre estate, Nymans in Handcross and Standen House and Gardens close to East Grinstead.
+If a stroll around the gardens of a stately home sounds like your kind of heaven, the National Trust allows dogs in many of its grounds and surrounding walking routes, including Petworth’s 700-acre estate, Uppark House and Garden in Petersfield and Standen House and Gardens close to East Grinstead.
 From 27 February 2023, you can even take your four- legged friend to explore the 500-acres of wild botanic gardens at Wakehurst!
 You could try the beautifully manicured grounds of West Dean Gardens in Chichester or Borde Hill Gardens in Haywards Heath, the naturalistic Sussex Prairie Gardens near Henfield or the magnificent Leonardslee Gardens near Horsham.

 There are numerous walks across the South Downs you can download routes for, one of the most renowned being the Centurion Way.
 Or you can explore the dozens of pathways that run throughout Whiteways Woods in Arundel.